ujjwalm29/movie-search/README.md

 All of these advancements in the field of IR has been a result of almost half a century of academia + corporate research and 10s of billions of dollars spent on R&D.

-In this small tutorial, I will attempt to show you

 By going through the various levels in the tutorial, you can get a basic understanding of how search works and has progressed over the years.